How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 - Save or send the note into a place you can access from your desktop.
 Example: a synced notes app, a plain text file, or an email to yourself that you then save into the client folder.

-- Once you are at your desktop, move that note into the client's Cowork folder and name it clearly with the session date.
+- Once you are at your desktop, move that note into

-- If the phone note is very rough, clean up obvious speech-to-text errors before you start Cowork.
+client-context.txtshort and approved.
+Do not use it as a dumping ground for sensitive history that is not needed for follow-up. - If the phone note is very rough, clean up obvious speech-to-text errors before you start Cowork.

 Numbered workflow steps